yegor256/iccq.github.io/pages/src.md

 Here is a non-exhaustive list of problems we expect you to try solving:

+  * Can computers write code better than humans?

   * How source code can be refactored automatically using Machine Learning?

   * How existing static analysis methods and tools can be improved?

+  * Ca new programming techniques decrease the number of bugs humans make in code?

   * Can some coding practices be formally proved to be harmful?